Dor Micha

-David Dor Micha (or Miha, דוד דור מיכה; born 2 March 1992) is an Israeli professional footballer who plays as an attacking midfielder for Israeli Premier League club Beitar Jerusalem.
+David Dor Micha (or Miha, דוד דור מיכה; born 2 March 1992) is an Israeli professional footballer who plays as an attacking midfielder for Liga Leumit club F.C.
+Ashdod.

 Early and personal life

 Micha was born in Givatayim, Israel, to a family of both Sephardi Jewish and Mizrahi Jewish (Iraqi-Jewish) descent.
 His father Kobi Micha is a former Israeli footballer who also played for Maccabi Tel Aviv, although he retired at the age of 26 due to a knee injury.
 Micha attended the Kalai High School in his hometown.

 He also holds a Portuguese passport, on account of both his Sephardi Jewish and Mizrahi Jewish (Iraqi-Jewish) ancestry, which eases the move to certain European football leagues.